markdav-is/Hexstor/README.md

+# This repo is frozen for the Global Game Jam 2025
+Check out the new fork here: https://github.com/CodeChopsOrg/StarHex

 # Hexstor
 Hexstor the hex-based combat and interactive fiction space game.
 Prostor is the Russian word for "space" or "expance"